I’m sure you’ve had those moments when you’re watching T.V. but at the back of your mind lingers the thought that you need to put your laundry away.

 2. Eliminating procrastination

-For those of you who have an essay to write and haven’t gotten started, and which you’re putting off because you don’t know how to start or because you honestly can’t be bothered, give yourself five minutes in front of the screen and tell yourself that you will focus solely on this task for 5 minutes.
+For those of you who have an essay to write and haven’t gotten started yet, tell yourself that you will focus solely on this task for 5 minutes.

 In this time you may be able to write the first few sentences of your introduction, or finally have an idea of how you will begin it, or be getting into the flow of things and extending your 5 minutes to write more.